PyreStudios/steward/docs/docs/router/routers.md

 sidebar_position: 3
 ---

-# The Router Itself
+# The Router

-TODO: Learn about the router
+The Router handles setting up request bindings and writing Steward responses to the actual HTTP response.